GEMScienceTools/oq-mbtk/docsrc/contents/sub.rst

 The configuration file specifies the geometry of surfaces, along with buffer regions, that are used as references for each tectonic environment, and the catalogue to be classified.
 Additionally, the configuration includes a ``priority list`` that indicates how hypocenters that can occur in overlapping buffer regions should be labeled.
 An example configuration file is shown below.
 The format of the configuration is as follows.

 The ``[general]`` section, which includes:
-    - the directory ``distance_folder`` where the Euclidean distance between each hypocenter and surface will be stored (NB: this folder must be manually created by the user)
+    - the directory ``distance_folder`` where the Euclidean distance between each hypocenter and surface will be stored (NB: with the first method this folder must be manually created by the user, but using the second approach it will be automatically created when making the profiles)
     - an .hdf5 file ``treg_filename`` that will store the results of the classfication
     - the .pkl file ``catalogue_filename``, which is the pickeled catalogue in HMTK format to be classified.
     - an array ``priority`` lists the tectonic regions, sorting the labels in the order of increasing priority, and a later label overrides classification of a hypocenter to a previous label.
 For example, in the configuration file shown below, an earthquake that could be classified as both ``crustal`` and ``int_prt`` will be labeled as ``int_prt``.